Assassin's Creed Odyssey: Additional content

 Despite the game's single-player nature, Ubisoft adopted a "game as a service" model for Odyssey and released a significant amount of content for the game after its release.
 The team was split into three: one team worked on quality-of-life changes, another worked on free content, and the last team developed the two paid story expansions.
 The release schedule of additional content was inspired by other Ubisoft games such as For Honor, Tom Clancy's Rainbow Six Siege and Tom Clancy's The Division.

 The game's season pass includes two downloadable content (DLC) stories as well as remastered editions of Assassin's Creed III and Assassin's Creed Liberation.
 The two paid expansions are Legacy of the First Blade (consisting of three episodes released periodically from December 2018 to March 2019) and The Fate of Atlantis (also consisting of three episodes released from April to July 2019).
-Legacy of the First Blade explores the connection between Odyssey and other games in the franchise, as it sees the Eagle Bearer meeting Darius, a character first mentioned in Assassin's Creed II, who is based on the historical Artabanus of Persia and is the originator of the Assassins' signature weapon: the Hidden Blade.
-The expansion's narrative follows the Eagle Bearer helping Darius fight the Order of the Ancients, the same organization featured in Assassin's Creed Origins, who are precursors of the Templar Order, the series' perennial antagonists.
-The Order is pursuing Darius and his child and seeks to eradicate all individuals with Isu heritage, whom they brand as "Tainted Ones" because of their potential to doom humanity.
-The Fate of Atlantis focuses on Greek mythology, as it sees the Eagle Bearer being transported to simulations based on the realms of Elysium, Hades, and Atlantis (actually ancient Isu city-states) to overcome a series of trials meant to help them better understand their duties as Keeper of the Staff of Hermes.
-The expansion also features an epilogue to the modern-day storyline following Layla, who must learn to wield the Staff by reliving the Eagle Bearer's memories, as well as how to avoid succumbing to the Staff's influence.
+Legacy of the First Blade explores the Eagle Bearer and Darius' conflict with the Order of the Ancients and the history of the titular first Hidden Blade, thus connecting Odyssey to the wider Assassin's Creed franchise.
+The Fate of Atlantis focuses on Greek mythology and introduces three new explorable regions: Elysium, Hades, and Atlantis.
+Each region grants the Eagle Bearer access to new abilities and presents a series of trials meant to help the Eagle Bearer better understand their duties as Keeper of the Staff of Hermes.